aceraceae/c-vote/README.md

 # c-vote
-FreeCodeCamp Basejump - build a voting app
+FreeCodeCamp Basejump - Build a Voting App

-Objectives:
+User Stories:

 check - As an authenticated user, I can keep my polls and come back later to access them.